 Shar Peis are cute canines generally cherished for their wrinkles and their protective demeanors.

 They can make great guard dogs and a wonderful addition to your home if you are sure that you can afford all the costs associated with pet ownership.

-Do you have a Shar Pei at home?
+Do you have a Chinese Shar-Pei at home?
 We would love to learn more about him and where you got him.
 Please tell us all about your dog in the comments below.